 Portable Battery Charger

-The age of digital means that you can snap photos all day and never run out of film… but you might run out of charge… which means making calls or using the map feature is problematic.
+The digital age means that you can snap photos all day and never run out of film, but you might run out of charge, which means making calls or using the map feature is problematic.
 Keep a portable charger handy to refill your exhausted phone.
-This power bank has built in cables so you aren’t looking through your purse for the right one.
+This power bank has built-in cables, so you aren’t looking through your purse for the right one.
 (Does it seem like I’m obsessed with power?
 Honestly, you run out ONE TIME, and you get that way)

 Camera/Phone Tripod

 Are all of your photos of other people or “selfies” with part of your arm?
 For that perfect photo with a castle in the background, the steadiness of a tripod is the way to go.
-And this universal tripod holds cellphones (both iphone and adroid), a DSLR camera, or even a Go-Pro.
-Set it anywhere… even wrap it around trees or bicycle handle bars… to get those shots you really want.
-Packs small, and comes with a pouch.
+This universal tripod holds cellphones (both iPhone and Android), a DSLR camera, or even a Go-Pro.
+Set it anywhere… even wrap it around trees or bicycle handlebars to get those shots you really want.
+It packs small, and comes with a pouch.

 Travel Slippers

 Board that long flight, and the first thing most people do is take off their shoes.
-Problem is, cold feet… and worse, no one wants to walk around the plane in socks (that’s NOT water on the lavatory floor!).
-Arrive at the hotel, or visit family in Germany, and off come the shoes.
-Travel Slippers pack small enough to put in the carry on, but are exactly what is needed to keep feet warm… and that rubber sole will keep them dry, even if the floor is wet.
+The problem is cold feet!
+And worse, no one wants to walk around the plane in socks (that’s NOT water on the lavatory floor!).
+Arrive at the hotel or visit family in Germany, and off come the shoes.
+Travel Slippers pack small enough to put in the carry-on, but are exactly what is needed to keep feet warm.
+That rubber sole will keep them dry, even if the floor is wet.
 These unisex slippers come in 40 colors!

 The HappyLuxe Travel Scarf/Shawl/Blanket

-This might be the most versatile item of clothing that you can bring along on your trip.
-On the plane, when it can get a little chilly, the shawl works as a blanket (pro tip- blankets on airplanes may not be super clean).
-On the ground, wear it as a scarf to keep the chill from your neck (since Germans love to wear scarves, you will fit right in).
+A travel shawl might be the most versatile item of clothing that you can bring along on your trip.
+Use it on the plane as a blanket when it gets chilly (pro tip- blankets on airplanes may not be super clean).
+On the ground, wear it as a scarf to keep the chill from your neck.
+And since Germans love to wear scarves, you will fit right in!
 And if it’s warm?
 It acts as a sun barrier.
-Use as a swim cover up, a shawl for an evening concert, even as a picnic blanket!
-Comes in nine different colors, so you can coordinate to your wardrobe.
+Use it as a swim cover-up, a shawl for an evening concert, or even as a picnic blanket!
+It comes in nine colors, making it easy to coordinate your travel wardrobe.

 Leather Travel Journal

 I’ve been carrying a travel journal like this one for years.
 The quality leather protects the replaceable inserts, so every trip can start fresh.
-Inserts can be lined for written notes or blank pages for sketches… or even a combination.
-Remove the used inserts after each trip, and file them away.
-Then it’s easy to then add a fresh one.
-Card holders and pouches can secure business cards and ticket stubs to help preserve memories along the way.
-Best of all, the compact size means that it can be tucked into a purse or pocket.
+I prefer lined inserts for written notes, but you can add blank pages for sketches or even use a combination.
+Remove the used inserts after each trip and file them away.
+Then, it’s easy to slide in a fresh one for your next trip.
+Card holders and pouches can secure business cards and ticket stubs to help preserve memories.
+Best of all, the compact size means that you can tuck it into a purse or pocket.
 You might THINK you will remember everything, but you won’t.
 It’s nice to jot down a few notes every day.

 Travel Water Bottle

 In Germany, you won’t find drinking fountains everywhere, and water in restaurants will cost extra.
 Carrying a water bottle will hold off dehydration on long tours and walks.
-These sturdy, no nonsense bottles hold 12oz. of liquid.
+These sturdy, no-nonsense bottles hold 12oz. of liquid.
 Slide one into your purse or the side pouch of your day pack, and you will be good to go.
-(I know, there are GIANT water cups and bottles out there… I just don’t want to schlepp that much)
+(I know, there are GIANT water cups and bottles out there… I really don’t want to schlepp that much)

 Travel Electronics Cords and Accessories Organizer